Samsung/tizen-docs/docs/application/dotnet/guides/opentk/overview.md

 The OpenTK app offers the following features:
--   Create graphics with the OpenGL?
-ES 2.0.
+-   Create graphics with the OpenGL&reg; ES 2.0.
 -   GUI animation with 3D acceleration.
 -   Windowing systems to help you get started.
--   Input handing and other game essentials.
+-   Input handling and other game essentials.
 -   Powerful, highly optimized, and reliable linear algebra library.